JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 ### 21 European Jews - victims of the Final Solution

+Context: Hitler's "prophecy" of January 1939 linked the outbreak of war with the "annihilation of the Jewish race in Europe."
+This ideological obsession translated into the systematic mass murder of European Jews, beginning with the Einsatzgruppen shootings in the East and culminating in the industrial slaughter of the death camps.
+In his final Political Testament, he exhorted the German people to "merciless resistance" against "international Jewry," blaming them for the war and its destruction.

 • ΔOS(Jews) = -1.00 (Systematic extermination)
 • VSA(Jews) = 0.58
 • Tc = 1.00